 The e-Commerce dashboard needs to meet 2 different business needs for its audience.
 It’s an information update on progress.
 And it’s a catalyst for decision-making.

 Decision-making takes priority.
-You need to make decisions to manage your store.
+You have to make decisions to manage your store.
 Think about what those might be.
 Make sure everyone involved in making decisions gets access to the e-Commerce dashboard.

-In simple terms, you do more of the things that work well, and change or eliminate the things that don’t.
+In simple terms, you do more of the things which work well, and change or eliminate the things which don’t.
 But these decisions can impact all the different functions of e-Commerce.
 Make it clear who’s responsible for decisions and actions in each area.